The

 For many years I have talked about letting fabric and the mystery lead my work, while never quite being able to get completely out of my own way.
 Common questions have been: Is it good enough?
 Does it make sense?
 What is the deeper cut?

-This creative pause has let me experience the magic that is created when I commit to listening and letting the project and each piece have their own voice.
+This creative pause has let me experience the magic that is created when I commit to listening and letting the project and each piece have their own voices.
 I have learned to trust the process even when I had no idea at all what I am doing.

 Hover over the boxes to see the transition.